 “We are certainly excited about the many opportunities the ‘Forever Free’ exhibit provides, both for our students and the community at large,” said Richards.
 “Through the format of a traveling exhibit, we are able to support teaching and learning in a way we typically haven’t done before while also enabling us to showcase some of the outstanding books and documents in our own Lincoln Reading Room.

 “We hope that the topic itself, Abraham Lincoln’s own struggle to come to terms with the abolition of slavery, will entice interested members of the community to visit the Lawrence library, see this high-quality exhibit and hear some excellent speakers.
 It has been fun working with the Appleton Public Library on this project as well and we look forward to joining forces with them again to provide the Fox Cites with other unique opportunities like this in the future.”

 The exhibition itself and all other lectures and events associated with it, are all free and open to the public.

 The “Forever Free: Abraham Lincoln’s Journey to Emancipation” exhibition has been organized by the Huntington Library, San Marino, Calif., and the Gilder Lehrman Institute of American History, New York City, in cooperation with the American Library Association Public Programs Office.
 The exhibition was been made possible by a major grant from the National Endowment for the Humanities, promoting excellence in the humanities.

 Lawrence University, "Traveling National Exhibition on Lincoln Makes Six-Week Stop at Lawrence University" (2003).
 Press Releases.
-Paper 269.
+269.